trapclim/EAS-5555-S24/README.md

 2. If this is the first time you are running the updated `carrillo-code` you can now use one of the following options.

-2.a: Run the bash script called `setup-code.sh` like this:
+I) Run the bash script called `setup-code.sh` like this:
 ```
 bash setup-ccode.sh
 ```